 Montreal, and Raed Jaser, 35, of Toronto in connection with the

-their nationalities.
-Two sources following the investigation
+reveal their nationalities.
+Two sources following the

-said one of the two was Tunisian.
+investigation said one was Tunisian.

-Canada's spy agency has long expressed concern about the
+Canada's intelligence agency has long expressed concern

-possibility that disgruntled and radicalized Canadians could
+about the possibility that disgruntled and radicalized Canadians

-attack targets at home and abroad.
+could attack targets at home and abroad.